gonglini/2023ESWContest_free_1035/README.md

 * Jetpack 4.5.1 / Darknet yoloV4 / ROS Melodic
 * OpenCV 4.5.1 / CUDA 10.0 / CUDNN 8.0 / Tensorflow 2.5.0
 ```
-I used compact command to install ROS melodic written by zeta(https://github.com/zeta0707/installROS.git)
+I used compact command to install ROS melodic written by Zeta (https://github.com/zeta0707/installROS.git)

 ## Software Flow
   <img src = https://github.com/gonglini/Embedded_sw_contest_2023/assets/65767592/531eb7bb-9086-449d-bdcc-fade2fef8485.jpg  height="360" >

 ## Self Driving

 Self-driving is for patrol where being fired.
-We used python to send goal for ROS SLAM.
-Cartogrphor is also used to obtain maps.
+We used Python to send the goal for ROS SLAM.
+Cartographer is also used to obtain maps.

 Here's the map and the navigation we got.